 Investigators have also since discovered chats suggesting that Schmid helped write the specifications for the job he applied for.

-Kurz is now under investigation for making false statements to a parliamentary committee over the affair, an offence that can carry a prison sentence of three years.
+Kurz is also under investigation for making false statements to a parliamentary committee over the affair, an offence that can carry a prison sentence of three years.
+He was also implicated in an investigation over whether or not he, with the help of the Finance Ministry, bribed Austrian media to publish positive polls before his election.